 Recent faculty and visiting guest speakers have included prominent figures such as the world-renowned mathematical physicist- Prof. Francis Allotey, Dr. Lorenzo Pellis- Oxford and other first class grauduate students such as Franca Hoffmann -Cambridge, Outi Supponen and Leonardo Williams-Imperial College London, Olivia McLeod-Brown- Oxford, Romeo Mensah- Hariot Watt, Mike Nelson -Perimeter Institute Canada, Danny Parsons-Warwick and Samuel Amoako-Frimpong.

 The program has also been visited by leading entrepreneurs and innovators such as Sangu Delle -CEO of Golden Palm Investments.
-Nii Shipii Quainoo -CEO of TAGh, Eyram Tawiah -CEO of Letti Games, and DK Osaeo -Harvard educated Architect and Maker.
+Nii Shipii Quainoo -CEO of TAGh, and Eyram Tawiah -CEO of Letti Arts.